mpetri/FM-Index/README.md

 ![FM-Index locate() - 50MB - Query length 6 - 50000 occurrences - variable samplerate](https://github.com/mpetri/FM-Index/raw/master/benchmark/FM_locate_samplerate_50MB_QL6.png)

+The graph above shows the time required to retrieve the locations of 50000 occurrences compared to the size of the FM-Index for different suffix samplerates.
 Smaller samplerate decrease the `locate()` running time but the space used by the index increases.
 For `s=8` the index is 1.5 times the sizes of the original text.
-For `s-512`, that is only every 512th position in the underlying suffix array is sampled, the index is less than 50% of the original text.
+For `s=512`, that is only every 512th position in the underlying suffix array is sampled, the index is less than 50% of the original text.
 The above graph shows that the best time-space trade-off is achieved for samplerates between 64 and 128.

 ### Extract

-### Recover
+Extracting snippets of `T` from the index shows the same properties as the `locate()` operation.
+Like `locate()`, the running time of `extract()` grows linearly with the size of the size of the snippet.
+The running time is also influenced by the samplerate `s` which provides the same time and space trade-offs described above.

 Libraries
 ---------